 Types of Sponsorship: Something to fit everyone’s tastes

-The above mentioned list of names may be supplemented with others, such as Gold sponsor, Silver sponsor and Bronze sponsor – recently, I even happened to read Platinum Sponsor -, in addition to technical sponsor or technical partner, Series’ sponsor, which are quite popular, and many more.
+The above mentioned list of names may be supplemented with others, such as Gold sponsor, Silver sponsor, Bronze sponsor, Platinum sponsor– recently, I even happened to read Key Sponsor -, in addition to technical sponsor or technical partner, Series’ sponsor, which are quite popular, and many more.

 Practically, each type of sponsorship package is given the name that the package maker likes best …..
 But what does a package contain?
 This is definitely a more interesting aspect to investigate.
 Let’s take the example of Title Sponsors.